lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 layout: post
 title: Fairy castles
 author: Bhante Sujato
-blurb: A fable by Bhante Sujato on living in a world of alternate realities
+blurb: A fable by Bhante Sujato on living in a world of alternate realities.
 ---

 Once two friends were strolling down the street.
 It was a daily walk they took together.